 We have fallen in love with our lakes, and we are here to support others that suffer from the same affliction.
-We are the University of Wisconsin-Extension Lakes, a team of education professionals dedicated to preserving our Wisconsin legacy of lakes through education, communication and collaboration.
-We work with the 766 lake organizations in Wisconsin and coordinate a number of programs and projects to assist those concerned with the future of our lakes.
+We are Extension Lakes, a team of education professionals dedicated to preserving our Wisconsin legacy of lakes through education, communication, and collaboration.
+We work with thousands of people interested in lakes, including waterfront property owners and over 750 lake organizations in Wisconsin, and coordinate a number of programs and projects to assist those concerned with the future of our lakes.
 Click on the Wisconsin water timeline at the right to see some highlights since the 1800s.

 Helping us share information on aquatic invasive species are the watercraft inspectors who are members of the Clean Boats Clean Waters effort.